While we must acknowledge emergence in design and system development, a little planning can avoid much waste.

 —James O. Coplien, Lean Architecture

-Agile Architecture is a set of values and practices that support active evolution of the design and architecture of a system, while implementing new system capabilities.
+Agile Architecture is a set of values and practices that support the active evolution of the design and architecture of a system while implementing new system capabilities.

 This approach allows the architecture of a system (even a large solution) to evolve over time, while simultaneously supporting the needs of current users.
-This avoids the stop-and-redesign phases inherent in phase-gated methods.
-With Agile Architecture, the system always runs, supporting a more continuous flow of value.
+This avoids the overhead and delays associated with the start-stop-start nature and redesign inherent in phase-gate methods.
+With Agile architecture, the system always runs, supporting a more continuous flow of value.

-The Agile architecture principles described in this article illustrate how collaboration, emergent design, intentional architecture, design simplicity, designing for testability, prototyping, domain modeling, and decentralized innovation support this important underpinning to Lean-Agile development.
+The Agile architecture principles support Lean-Agile development through collaboration, emergent design, intentional architecture, design simplicity, as well as designing for testability, deployability and releasability.
+It is further supported by rapid prototyping, domain modeling, and decentralized innovation.

-Agile architecture enables incremental value delivery by balancing between two end points—emergent design and intentional architecture:
+Agile architecture enables incremental value delivery by balancing between emergent design and intentional architecture:

-By balancing emergent design and intentionality, Agile Architecture is a Lean-Agile approach to addressing the complexity of building Enterprise Solutions.
-It’s an approach that supports the needs of current users while simultaneously evolving the system to meet near-future needs.
+By balancing emergent design and intentionality, Agile architecture is a Lean-Agile approach to addressing the complexity of building enterprise Solutions.
+In turn, this approach supports the needs of current users while simultaneously evolving the system to meet near-term future needs.
 Used together, emergent design and intentionality continuously build and extend the Architectural Runway that provides the technical foundation for future development of business value.

 - Design emerges.
 Architecture is a collaboration.